 Through the Workers' Compensation program, Gallaudet provides for continued income and payment of medical expenses for work-related injuries and illnesses.
 Gallaudet's Workers' Compensation program is insured by the PMA Insurance Group.
 Claims are processed by PMA and are adjudicated by the District of Columbia Government, Office of Workers' Compensation (OWC).
 PMA reviews each claim and the medical documentation carefully, provides ongoing monitoring, and may ask that additional information be provided or that a second medical opinion be obtained.
 Investigations of potentially fraudulent claims are conducted by a special investigations unit of PMA.

 In order to receive Workers' Compensation, the injury or illness must be verified as work related.
-If an employee is injured on the job, it is imperative that he or she notify the supervisor and the Personnel Office immediately.
+If an employee is injured on the job, it is imperative that he or she notify the supervisor and Human Resources.
 Immediate notification will ensure that the correct forms are completed and that the employee receives prompt and appropriate medical attention, if needed.

 The cause of each injury is carefully investigated to prevent future accidents.
 If the University has any reason to believe that the incident was not work related, or was caused by willful misconduct, or is in any other way invalid, it will inform the insurance company.
 This is not to discourage employees from filing a Workers' Compensation claim; it is to ensure that Workers' Compensation privileges are not abused.

 While the University recognizes that employees may need time to recover, it also expects employees to return to work as soon as possible.
 PMA will work closely with employees and their physicians to determine what, if any, accommodations may need to be made, and the University will make available light-duty, part-time, or alternative work arrangements whenever possible.